Skip to content

 The Sprouts

 The group continued to meet throughout 1973 and 1974.
-In the Spring of 1974, Jim Morgan resigned his leadership role.
-In August of that year Alton Peterson, the pastor at Trinity Covenant in Salem, and Ray Dahlberg, the North Pacific Conference Superintendent, met with the fellowship group to explain what they needed to do to incorporate and expand the ministry.
+In the Spring of 1974, Jim Morgan resigned his leadership role in order to devote more time to work on his Master’s program at Oregon State.
+In August of that year Alton Peterson (the pastor at Trinity Covenant in Salem) and Ray Dahlberg (the Pacific Northwest Conference Superintendent) met with the fellowship group to explain what they needed to do to incorporate and expand the ministry.

 The New Church